[REVEALED] African Foods That Start With U

 Usunu, a lesser-known gem in African cuisine, is a traditional dish from the Hausa people of Nigeria.
 It consists of fermented locust beans, which are mashed into a paste and then cooked with spices and oil.
 The result is a savory and aromatic condiment that adds depth to a variety of dishes.
 Usunu reflects the ingenuity of African culinary practices, utilizing locally available ingredients to create unique and flavorful accompaniments.

-See also Dishes That Start With R
+See also [REVEALED] Greek Foods That Start With H

 10. Ufuta Sauce